abichinger/odoo_cloud_link_docs/sync.md

 {% include module.md module="base" %}

 Sync Jobs can be used to automatically copy a directory from one drive to another.
+The synchronization occurs automatically at the specified interval (e.g. every 24 hours).
 A [Cloudlink Administrator] can also manually trigger the job.

 ![Sync Job List](assets/sync_jobs.png)